 - Specify preference for host institution (University of Leeds, Cranfield University, Loughborough University

-Important information: please add the title of the Centre for Doctoral Training in Water and Waste Infrastructure Systems Engineered for Resilience (Water-WISER) in both the ‘funding’ and ‘research area/title’ section of the application form.
+Important information: please add the title of the funded research project/Centre for Doctoral Training in both the ‘funding’ and ‘research area/title’ section of the application form.

 Applicants who are offered a place will have to re-apply via the host institution.